conacts/obsidian/263 Hyper Parameters.md

 **Definition:** Determines the subset of local optima that the algorithm can converge to by changing the magnitude of ocsillations (image above).

 ### Loss Function
-**Definition:** The optimizer chosen to minimize the loss between output of network and desired output
+**Definition:** The function chosen to measure the loss between output of network and desired output.

+For example mean squared error, squares the difference between target and prediction.
+Cross entropy is a more complex loss formula related to information theory.

 ### Regularization
 **Definition:** Used to avoid overfitting the model by "minimizing the coefficient estimates to zero to reduce the capacity of a model